gdellis/linux-setup/REMOTE_EXECUTION_IMPLEMENTATION_SUMMARY.md

 # Remote Execution Capability Implementation Summary

 ## Overview
 This document summarizes the implementation of remote execution capability for the linux-setup project, allowing users to run installer scripts directly from GitHub without cloning the repository.
+Enhanced branch detection automatically detects which branch the script is running from.

 ## Files Created/Modified

 ### 1. Core Implementation
-- **installers/template.tpl**: Updated template with remote execution functions
+- **installers/template.tpl**: Updated template with remote execution functions and enhanced branch detection
-- **installers/setup_vscode.sh**: Updated with remote execution capability
+- **installers/setup_vscode.sh**: Updated with remote execution capability and enhanced branch detection
-- **installers/setup_neovim.sh**: Updated with remote execution capability
+- **installers/setup_neovim.sh**: Updated with remote execution capability and enhanced branch detection
-- **installers/setup_gum.sh**: Updated with remote execution capability
+- **installers/setup_gum.sh**: Updated with remote execution capability and enhanced branch detection
+- **installers/setup_fabric.sh**: Updated with remote execution capability and enhanced branch detection

 ### 2. Bootstrap and Utilities
 - **bootstrap.sh**: New bootstrap script for running any installer remotely